Runbook/runbook/docs/creating_reactions.md

 ## Step 2: Reaction module

 Once a web form has been created the next task is to create the reaction module itself.
 Reaction modules contain the logic for performing the reaction.
 These modules exist within the `src/actions/actions/` directory.
-To create a new one the first step is similar to the web form, simply create a new directory and within that directory a `__init__.py` file.
+To create a new one the first step is similar to the web form, simply create a new directory and within that directory an `__init__.py` file.

     $ mkdir src/actions/actions/some-reaction
     $ vi src/actions/actions/some-reaction/__init__.py